bpfverif/agni/README.md

 [SMT-LIB](https://smtlib.cs.uiowa.edu/papers/smt-lib-reference-v2.6-r2021-05-12.pdf)
 format) for the abstract semantics defined in Linux Kernel for each eBPF instruction.
-We demonstrate our tool on kernel v5.9, the source code for which is present in `/home/linux-stable/`
+We demonstrate our tool on kernel v5.9.
+Within docker, the source code for the 5.9 Linux kernel is present in `/home/linux-stable/`

 ### Load and run the docker image
 ```
 docker load < cav23-artifact-docker.tar
 docker run -it cav23-artifact
 ```
 ### Inside docker, create the output directory
 ```
 cd /home/cav23-artifact